callawaywilson/workbookmapping/README.md

 {
   "type": "range_rows",
   "sheet": "Sheet 1",
-  "range": "A3:A4,A6",          // Range length must be same as mapping "behavior": ["update","new"]    // Update and insert based on identifier "identifier": {
+  "range": "A3:A4,A6",              // Range length must be same as mapping "behavior": ["update","new"],     // Update and insert based on identifier "identifier": {
     "table": "country_population",
     "values": [
       {"id": 5},                    // id is equal to 5 in the table {"year": 2016}
     ]
   },
   "mapping": [                      // Array, in order through range
     {
       "name": "male_population",
       "type": "integer"